CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

   # The number of partitions the datastore is split into for copying.
 The higher
   # this number, the lower the RAM usage but the longer it takes for new data to
-  # show in the Kubecost UI.
+  # show in the nOps UI.
   # default: 1
   numDBCopyPartitions: 1